panosc-eu/panosc/Work Packages/WP4 Data analysis services/resources/ESRF-use-cases.rst

 Notebook use case
 +++++++++++++++++

-Sample notebooks (based on simulated data for now) are available here: http://ftp.esrf.fr/pub/scisoft/PyNX/example_notebooks/
+- Sample notebooks (based on simulated data for now) are available here: http://ftp.esrf.fr/pub/scisoft/PyNX/example_notebooks/
+- More notebooks available as part of the source distribution can be run on Binder: Go to the *PyNX* `binder environment <https://gitlab.esrf.fr/tvincent/PyNX-binder>`_ and press the launch button to start it on `mybinder <https://mybinder.org/>`_.
+  Some notebooks might fail on `mybinder <https://mybinder.org/>`_ because they reach the memory limit or require a GPU.

 crispy
 ======